ikolith/citatel/docs/_pages/talaje/basic.md

 toc: true
 ---

 This is a collection of all the basic weapons, skills, and items.
 No spoilers here.
-More pre-made pages and cards are available at the [downloads page](../code_and_downloads/downloads.md).

 ## Basic Skills